 - Lecture Series

-If your event is a named lecture series, please contact our Events and Scheduling Manager to complete this form to begin working with University Marketing & Communications on promoting your event.
+If your event is a named lecture series, please contact firstname.lastname@example.org to begin working with Strategic Marketing & Communications on promoting your event.
 This form must be completed no later than six weeks before your event. *Must have a Trinity email account to access form.

 LeeRoy Daily News